Nuclear power in South Africa: New build

 The 2010 Integrated Resource Plan (IRP) envisaged building 9,600 MWe of new nuclear power capacity by building between six and eight new nuclear reactors by 2030, which would cost about R1 trillion.

 In 2016, an updated draft IRP was published which set a much lower and slower nuclear target, due to lower demand projections and increased capital cost.
 This updated IRP envisaged that the first new nuclear power plant would only need to be online by 2041.

 South Africa's 2019 Integrated Resource Plan plans a 20 year life-extension for Koeberg to 2044, and a delayed nuclear new build programme due to the "marginal cost of [nuclear] generation, in comparison to other options" with a scenario that may build new capacity after 2030.

 South Africa agreed to cooperate closely with the Russian state nuclear power company Rosatom on the development of new nuclear power plants in South Africa.
 One project was to cost US$76 billion, but has so far not been realized.

 In December 2023, the government announced it would invite nuclear vendor bids for 2500 MW of nuclear energy by 2032.

 In August 2024, then–Minister of Energy and Electricity Kgosientsho Ramokgopa announced that the Ministerial Determination for the procurement of 2500 MWe of new nuclear capacity was withdrawn to allow for further public consultation, after legal challenges were made regarding the procedure for seeking public comments.

 In May 2025, Minister Ramogkopa stated that South Africa was seeking expertise from around the world to assist in affordably building nuclear capacity for the country, at scale.
 He further stated that, following studies done by the Nuclear Energy Corporation of South Africa (NECSA), South Africa plans to spend R60 billion on its nuclear build program.

 The minister said that the new program must have a capacity of at least 10 GW to be deemed credible by the country’s energy market.
 He said that the successful bidder would be from France, South Korea, the United States, China, or Russia, once experts had been consulted.

 Corruption

 There was little concern about the cost of the endeavour, as well as the probability for corruption, due to the efficiency of transparency in the procurement processes and the regard of civic society.
 President at the time Jacob Zuma pushed ahead with plans to secure nuclear power.

 Russian President Vladimir Putin and the then South African President Jacob Zuma planned to embezzle billions of dollars from the nuclear power plant deal involving Russia’s state-owned company Rosatom.
-Former President Jacob Zuma sacked Finance Minister Pravin Gordan for blowing the whistle about corruption.
+Former President Jacob Zuma sacked Finance Minister Pravin Gordhan for blowing the whistle about corruption.